English uses indirect speech more than direct speech for reporting other people’s words but has other uses for it too

 Some advice on indirect speech use is also offered elsewhere in this blog (see 22.
 Multiple Speakers in a Text, 57.
 Indirect Questions in Formal Writing, 80.
 How to Paraphrase, 107.
-The Language of Opinions and 150.
-Verbs Signalling Indirect Speech).
+The Language of Opinions, 150.
+Verbs with Indirect Speech and 183.
+Parenthetical Statements.
 Some of it is repeated below, but numerous new points will also be found.

 THE FORMS OF INDIRECT SPEECH

 Before considering the uses of indirect speech, its physical characteristics need to be clear.
 As these are well described in most mainstream grammars, they need only be surveyed briefly here.